aequos-solutions/modern-data-visualizer/docs/usage/data-visualizer/connections/index.md

 !["Static value"](../../../assets/webparts/data_visualizer/connections/input_text_static.png){: .center}

+This value will be applied **every time** to your data source.

 **Dynamic value**

 You can connect a dynamic value from the page environment (ex: a query string parameter, the top bar search box, etc.) or a search box already added to the page.

 !["Dynamic value"](../../../assets/webparts/data_visualizer/connections/input_text_dynamic.png){: .center}

+Optionaly, you can set a default query text **when there is no value for the connected source** (ex: an empty search box at page load).

 ## Filters Web Part